jules2689/trudeau/trudeau/2020-04-21/post_news.md

 One of the restrictions is rightnow the agreement struck to havethe house  sit one day in  and then virtual sittingsafter.
 The legislation can only be about  pandemic.
 So they can't bring it right nowwhile they're operating under this deal.
-They  to wait until the end of may when there is a hope theycan go back to the normal rules,  they would need consent and agreement, including from the conservatives, who have been on the opposite side of this debatefrom the federal liberals.
+They  to wait until the end of may when there is a hope theycan go back to the normal rules,  they would need consent and agreement, including from the conservatives, WHO have been on the opposite side of this debatefrom the federal liberals.
 Quickly, you can't.